 The Today Show has a video that demonstrates some of these safety features and you can view it on their website.

-A community-based safety program called CarFit has been developed by AARP, AAA and the American Occupational Therapy Association (AOTA).
-Their goals are to: help aging drivers improve the “fit” of their vehicle for their safety and comfort, promote conversations among older adults and families about driving safety, and link adults with relevant local resources that can help them drive safer longer.
+CarFit is a community-based safety program developed by AARP, AAA and the American Occupational Therapy Association (AOTA).
+Their goals are to help aging drivers improve the fit of their vehicle for their safety and comfort, promote conversations among older adults and families about driving safety, and link adults with relevant local resources that can help them drive safer longer.